YosefLab/VIVS/README.md

 ## Installation

-Currently, VIVS is only available on GitHub.
 To install the package, on Python >= 3.9, you can do the following:
 1. install jax with GPU support (see [here](https://jax.readthedocs.io/en/latest/installation.html) for instructions)
 2. install the package using pip: